Where Excellence is Expected

 AP Biology as designed by The College Board is a rich and challenging course for highly motivated students in biology.
 The rigor of this course stems from its depth of content as well as its emphasis on science process through completion of several college laboratories.
 Students will use college texts and supplementary materials to understand the following major themes in biology: evolution energy transfer continuity and change relationship of structure to function regulation of life processes interdependence in nature and science as it relates to technology and society.
 Successful performance on the national AP Biology exam may result in the granting of college credit at many universities.
 Prerequisite: Standards Based Biology

-6850 | Cell Biology and Genetics: 5 credits – grades 10, 11, 12 – Science – prerequisite: Recommended ‘B’ in Biology
+6850 | Cell Biology and Genetics: 5 credits – grades 10, 11, 12 – Science – prerequisite: Biology

 The class will focus on the cell as the basic unit of structure and function for living systems cell anatomy metabolic processes at the molecular level and cell division.
 The genetic portion deals with Mendelian genetics molecular genetics chromosomal mutation population genetics and statistical evaluation of data.
 This class is strongly recommended for students with interests in biology and biomedicine.
-Prerequisite: Recommended B in biology or consent of instructor.
-One Semester

-6780 | Forensic Science/CSI: 5 credits – grades 10, 11, 12 – Science – prerequisite: Algebra 1 & 10 credits of Science
+6780 | Forensic Science/CSI: 5 credits – grades 10, 11, 12 – Science – prerequisite: 10 credits of Science

 Forensic science is the study and application of science to the processes of law and involves the collection examination evaluation and interpretation of evidence.
 This field encompasses many scientific areas that make invaluable contributions to the resolution of social and legal disputes.
 This course will review the basic applications of the biological physical chemical medical and behavioral understanding of forensic science and how to apply the scientific process to real world problems.
 Pre-requisites: Algebra I and either Biology or Pre-AP Biology.